By Cy Warman in 1906

 “Thank God it’s all over.
 I feel now that I am cured, — that I can settle down contented.”

 The man drew a handkerchief from his pocket and wiped his forehead, keeping his face to the window for a long time.

 When the conductor went forward, he found that it was as the porter had pictured.
-The high bridge had been carried away by a water-spout; and on the edge of the opening the engine trembled, her pilot pointing out over the black abyss.
+A water spout had carried away the high bridge, and on the edge of the opening, the engine trembled, her pilot pointing out over the black abyss.